colinycw/VoiceNavi-with-drowsiness-detect-on-RPI3/README.md

 t2.start()
 ```

 After that, we can execute the python script by typing in the code below and make this system working.
-Drive safe!
+Well done!
 ```
 $ python saveDrive.py
 ```